Xilinx/VVAS/3.0/source/docs/common/gstreamer_plugins/plugin_vvas_xfilter.rst

 vvas_xfilter
 ==============

-The ``vvas_xfilter`` is an infrastructure plug-in that extends the functionality of ``GstBaseTransform``.
-This plug-in includes one input pad and one output pad, and it can efficiently operate with various types of acceleration software libraries, including hard-kernel, soft-kernel, and software (user-space) acceleration libraries.
-The figure below illustrates this capability.
+The GStreamer vvas_xfilter is an infrastructure plug-in that is derived from GstBaseTransform.
+It supports one input pad and one output pad.
+The vvas_xfilter efficiently works with hard-kernel/soft-kernel/software (user-space) acceleration software library types as shown in the following figure.

 .. figure:: ../../images/xfilter_plugin_arch.png